Sharing a little of our adoption story, grace, and what happens when a prodigal returns home.

-It’s been a challenging road in a lot of ways.
+It’s been a challenging and fulfilling road in a lot of ways.

-The recent challenge was when our 15 year old got into some legal trouble and decided that running away would be the answer to his problems.
+The recent challenge was when our 15-year-old got into some trouble and decided that running away would be the answer to his problems.

 Obviously, it’s a nightmare not knowing where your child is; wondering if they are safe.

-Thankfully, he willing returned to school 24 hours later, looking tired and worn out.
+Thankfully, he willingly returned to school 24 hours later, looking tired and worn out.

 The school contacted us to see what we wanted to do.
 Do we want to pick him up now or wait until after school?